zumbalogy/command_search/README.md

-TODO: consider adding support for 'backwards' compares like 50<grade instead of grade>50 -- note that this would potentially be problematic for fields that share a name with -- something that chronic could parse as a date. but could  just default to left side -- is the field. but maybe less is more when it comes to magical behaviour.
+TODO: consider adding support for 'backwards' compares like 50<grade instead of grade>50 -- note that this would potentially be problematic for fields that share a name with -- something that chronic could parse as a date. but could  just default to left side -- is the field. but maybe less is more when it comes to magical behavior.

 Right now, a blindspot if you want to search 'foo:"tRue"' and have have tRue not